jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_Developer_Guide/daexim.md

 Note that leaderId points to the node containing shard leader, attributes shardReady,shardReadyWithLeaderId,shardInitialized inform that cluster is stable.

-Details about each of both shards can be obtained by calling
+Details about each of both shards can be obtained by calling:

     ID=1
     SHARD_NAME=default-operational